 - 1. Temporary accommodations may be granted to individuals who have filed a request for accommodation under the PCWB&FA ADA Policy while the accommodation request is under review.
-Requests for temporary accommodation shall be acted upon at the initial meeting held by the Joint Port FLRC with an applicant for disability accommodation upon receipt, review and approval by the Joint Port FLRC of certification from the applicant's own health care provider -- on the attached form -- that (1) the applicant has work restrictions that result from a mental or physical impairment, (2) but that he or she can nonetheless perform particular work tasks without creating a risk of injury to him/herself of others with specified accommodations - Temporary accommodations granted by the Joint Port FLRC shall be limited to an initial ninety-day (90) period.
-The 90-day period may be extended by the Joint Port FLRC in time increments not to exceed 30 days in length, until the ADA Policy accommodation process is concluded provided that delays in completing the interactive process for determining appropriate accommodations under the ADA Policy result do not result from conduct of the applicant intended keep the temporary accommodation in place for longer than necessary.
-It is the responsibility of the employee who has been granted a temporary accommodation to contact the Joint Port FLRC before the temporary accommodation expires in order to renew it in the event that interactive process is ongoing.
+Requests for temporary accommodation shall be acted upon at the initial meeting held by the JFLRC with an applicant for disability accommodation upon receipt, review and approval by the JFLRC of certification from the applicant's own health care provider -- on the attached form -- that (1) the applicant has work restrictions that result from a mental or physical impairment, (2) but that he or she can nonetheless perform particular work tasks without creating a risk of injury to him/herself or others with specified accommodations. - 2.
+Temporary accommodations granted by the JFLRC shall be limited to an initial ninety-day (90) period.
+The 90-day period may be extended by the JFLRC in time increments not to exceed 30 days in length, until the ADA Policy accommodation process is concluded provided that delays

-- 3. Temporary accommodations granted by the Joint Port FLRC shall be consistent with all seniority-based rules for dispatch and promotion within the industry and shall not interfere with the seniority-based expectations of other workers.
+- in completing the interactive process for determining appropriate accommodations under the ADA Policy result do not result from conduct of the applicant intended keep the temporary accommodation in place for longer than necessary.
+It is the responsibility of the employee who has been granted a temporary accommodation to contact the JFLRC before the temporary accommodation expires in order to renew it in the event that interactive process is ongoing. - 3.
+Temporary accommodations granted by the JFLRC shall be consistent with all seniority-based rules for dispatch and promotion within the industry and shall not interfere with the seniority-based expectations of other workers.
 For example, no applicant seeking temporary or permanent accommodations shall be promoted from one registration status or job classification to another (such as from the longshore or marine clerk or foremen's registration lists) as a disability accommodation, where such promotions are fundamentally seniority based. - 4.
-Temporary Joint Port FLRC accommodations do not need to mirror the accommodation sought under the ADA Policy being requested by the individuals, if the Joint Port FLRC, in communication with the individual, reasonably believes the temporary accommodation will be effective and is reasonable and that, with that accommodation, the individual can safely and efficiently perform the job's essential function.
+Temporary JFLRC accommodations do not need to mirror the accommodation sought under the ADA Policy being requested by the individuals, if the JFLRC, in communication with the individual, reasonably believes the temporary accommodation will be effective and is reasonable and that, with that accommodation, the individual can safely and efficiently perform the job's essential function.

-- 5. Temporary Joint Port FLRC accommodations do not mean the Joint Port FLRC agrees to the ADA Policy request of the individual, nor will an individual be entitled to retain that accommodation if the Joint Port FLRC eventually decides to the contrary.
-The Joint Port FLRC retains the authority to decide the appropriate response to the ADA Policy request and may revoke, amend or replace any temporary accommodation put into place by the Joint Port FLRC and may deny a request, notwithstanding that a temporary accommodation was provided by the Joint Port FLRC. - 6.
-Nothing in the handling of a request under the ADA Policy, including any grant of a temporary/interim accommodation, shall be construed as an admission by the PMA and its members and or the ILWU and its local affiliates, or as evidence that an individual is disabled, is regarded as disabled, or has a record of disability within the meaning of the Americans With Disabilities Act or any federal, state or local law industry.
-The procedures shall be applied flexibility in accordance with the local port practices with respect to the hiring, dispatch and, where applicable, promotion of workers to the foremen's registration list as they may vary from port to port.
+- 5. Temporary JFLRC accommodations do not mean the JFLRC agrees to the ADA Policy request of the individual, nor will an individual be entitled to retain that accommodation if the JFLRC eventually decides to the contrary.
+The JFLRC retains the authority to decide the appropriate response to the ADA Policy request and may revoke, amend or replace any temporary accommodation put into place by the JFLRC and may deny a request, notwithstanding that a temporary accommodation was provided by the JFLRC. - 6.
+Nothing in the handling of a request under the ADA Policy, including any grant of a temporary/interim accommodation, shall be construed as an admission by the PMA and its members and/or the ILWU and its local affiliates, or as evidence that an individual is disabled, is regarded as disabled, or has a record of disability within the meaning of the Americans With Disabilities Act or any federal, state or local law